chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 Before looking at the mathematical steps for variational approximation, let's look at VAEs in a neural network's perspective.
 A VAE consists of an encoder and a decoder, and both are neural networks.
 The *encoder* takes in input data $$x$$ and compresses it to latent representation $$z$$, and must learn a good latent representation known as the bottleneck of the model.
 Note that contrary to the encoder of the vanilla autoencoder, the encoder of the variational autoencoder will learn the mean and variance
-Therefore, the encoder can be denoted as $$q_\phi(z | x)$$, where the $$\phi$$ is the weights and biases of the model.
+Therefore, the encoder can be denoted as $$p_\phi(z | x)$$, where the $$\phi$$ is the weights and biases of the model.
 Note that as previously mentioned, the latent space is assumed to be a Gaussian probability distribution, so sampling from the trained encoder gets us the latent representation $$z$$ from data $$x$$.
 The *decoder* takes in the latent representation **z** from the encoder output and outputs the reconstructed data, or the parameters to the modeled probability distribution of the data space, and therefore can be denoted as $$p_\theta(x | z)$$, where $$\theta$$ is also the weights and biases.

 Note that this reconstructed probability distribution cannot be *perfect*, as the decoder learns to reconstruct the original input image only from the latent representations.
-However, we can optimize a loss function during our training to minimize this reconstruction loss, which is simple as a
+However, we can optimize a loss function during our training to minimize this reconstruction loss, which is simple as a negative log likelihoo

 <a id="model-objective"></a>
 ##  **Model Objective:**
 <p>
-Now why did we go over the basics of VAEs and variational approximation process?
+Now why did we go over the VAEs and its variational approximation process?
 This is because diffusion models have a very similar set up to VAEs in that it also has a tractable likelihood that can be maximized in a similar way.